 de los Ríos is a former Spanish, ELD, and Ethnic Studies high school teacher.
-Her research has been recognized by The National Academy of Education/Spencer Foundation (Dissertation and Postdoctoral Fellowships); National Academies of Sciences/Ford Foundation (Dissertation and Postdoctoral Fellowships); and National Council of Teachers of English (NCTE) Cultivating New Voices Fellowship. de los Ríos is the recipient of several national awards for her scholarship including Promising Researcher Award from National Council of Teachers of English (NCTE); Alan C. Purves Award from NCTE; Janet Emig Award from NCTE; Early Career Achievement Award from Literacy Research Association (LRA); and Arthur Applebee Award for Excellence in Research on Literacy from LRA.
-Her recent scholarship has been published in Applied Linguistics, Harvard Educational Review; Reading Research Quarterly; Journal of Literacy Research; Research in the Teaching of English; Written Communication; and Learning, Media and Technology.
+Her research has been recognized by The National Academy of Education/Spencer Foundation (Dissertation and Postdoctoral Fellowships); National Academies of Sciences/Ford Foundation (Dissertation and Postdoctoral Fellowships); and National Council of Teachers of English (NCTE) Cultivating New Voices Fellowship. de los Ríos is the recipient of several national awards including Early Career Achievement Award from Literacy Research Association (LRA); Arthur Applebee Award for Excellence in Research on Literacy from LRA; Promising Researcher Award from National Council of Teachers of English (NCTE); Alan C. Purves Award from NCTE; and Janet Emig Award from NCTE.
+Her recent scholarship has been published in Applied Linguistics, Harvard Educational Review; Reading Research Quarterly; Journal of Literacy Research; Research in the Teaching of English; Anthropology & Education Quarterly; Written Communication; and Learning, Media and Technology.